DeepakKewadia/nomicus/src/data/blog/mcp-intro.md

 }
 ```

 Now we have the message format with us but how this messages are transmitted to the client/server this part is defined by the MCP.
-Currently two types of transport mechanisms are supported by the MCP,
 We will look into this in next blog.